Ecwid/ecwid-api-docs/includes/_add_to_cp.md

 // Get payload from the GET and process it
 $ecwid_payload = $_GET['payload'];
-$client_secret = "0123abcd4567efgh1234567890"; // this is a dummy value.
-Please place your app secret key here
+$client_secret = "0123abcd4567efgh1234567890"; // This is a dummy value.
+Place your client_secret key here.
+You received it from Ecwid team in email when registering the app

 $result = getEcwidPayload($client_secret, $ecwid_payload);

 // Get store info from the payload